 Scammers and Cat Calls in Fes

 The cat calls were annoying, but I was never actually scared.
 It was a lot of “beautiful”, “will you be my wife”, “how many camels” etc. It’s not fun and I did find Fes the worst for harassment in Morocco, but it was pretty harmless.
-Nobody grabbed or touched us though I did get one sexual comment and I called him an asshole.
+Nobody grabbed or touched us though I did get one sexual comment and I called him an asshole very loudly in front of everyone.
 He deserved it.

 The people in the street will constantly try to get you into their shops or lead you somewhere.
 Just say no thank you or la-shukran (no thank-you in Arabic) and most of them will leave you alone.
 If they keep pushing, don’t be afraid to raise your voice and sound angry if you have to.